12 to 1 p.m.

 The views expressed in the seminars and events hosted by KPWHRI do not necessarily reflect those of Kaiser Permanente

-Speaker: Kanetha Wilson, PhD,is a Research Associate III at Kaiser Permanente, Georgia.
+Speaker: Kanetha Wilson, PhD, is a research associate at Kaiser Permanente, Georgia.
 Her research focuses on health outcomes at intersections of race, gender, and class.
 As a Robert Wood Johnson Fellow, her training included rich understandings of health policy and how social determinants of health and contextual factors affect public health.
 She is a mixed methods sociologist who employs both qualitative and quantitative methodologies for holistic approaches to understanding the health of Black women.
 She previously led a study on the lived experiences of Black women breast cancer survivors, conducting interviews with women across 3 Southern states.
 She continues work exploring lived experiences and health for Southern Black women in her current study exploring the role of location on depression/anxiety, blood pressure, and BMI using data from KPGA members.
 This study uses MLM clustered models and semi-structured interviews to explore the complex interworking of context and health as women navigate being Black in Southeastern America.

 Summary